Exhaustive Characterization of Quantum Many-Body Scars using Commutant Algebras: Bond Algebra for the AKLT Tower as Scars

-where the spin eigenvalues are a consequence of the operator $Q^\dagger$ being a spin 2 raising operator, as shown in Eqs.~(\ref{eq:psiPBCQdagdefn}) and (\ref{eq:psiOBCQdag}).
+where the spin eigenvalues are a consequence of the operator $Q^\dagger$ being a spin 2 raising operator, as shown in Eq.~(\ref{eq:psiPBCQdagdefn}).
 References~\cite{mark2020unified, moudgalya2020large} further showed that a family of nearest-neighbor Hamiltonians with the same set of QMBS for PBC and OBC is given by

 where $\{\alpha_{l,m}(j)\}$ are arbitrary constants.
 Similar to $H^{(\Upsilon)}_{\AKLT}$, the QMBS have the eigenvalues $\{2n\mE\}$ under $H^{(\Upsilon)}_{\AKLT\text{-fam}}$ and hence form a tower of equally spaced states with spacings $2 \mE$.
 Note that Eq.~(\ref{eq:AKLTscarfamily}) reduces to the AKLT model $H^{(\Upsilon)}_{\AKLT}$ of Eq.~(\ref{eq:AKLTHamil}) for $\mE = 1$ and $\alpha_{l,m}(j) = \delta_{l,m}$.
 Further, we can use Eq.~(\ref{eq:towerspins}) to construct a family of Hamiltonians $\tH^{(\Upsilon)}_{\AKLT\text{-fam}}$ for which the QMBS eigenstates are all degenerate by simply subtracting $S^z_{\tot}$ times a constant from $H^{(\Upsilon)}_{\AKLT\text{-fam}}$, i.e.,